Last updated on January 15, 2025

 3. An agreement for the payment of tax entered into by the transferee or transferor.

 This article is not legal or tax advice.
-If you are in need of legal or tax advice, our experienced real estate attorneys may be able to help.
-Leave your contact details on our online form now to get in touch so you can make the process of buying and selling a home simultaneously go as smoothly as possible.
+If you are in need of legal or tax advice, our experienced New York foreign investment attorneys at Sishodia PLLC may be able to help.
+Call us at (833) 616-4646 or leave your contact details on our online form today to schedule a consultation and learn more about how we can help handle the legal aspects of your transaction.

 Was useful?
 Share on